 Table of Contents

-In order to adopt your UniFi device you must meet the following requirements:
+In order to adopt a UniFi device the following requirements must be met:

 - Install the UniFi Network Controller software and make sure it is running with the current stable version.
 Download the UniFi Controller software here under the Documentation section.

-- The controller must be running on a machine connected locally to your UniFi devices- recommended connected via a wired connection.
-See the following example (Note that a Cloud Key is not required, any UniFi Controller could replace the Cloud Key in the image below):
+- The controller must be running on a machine connected locally to the UniFi devices- preferably connected via a wired connection.
+See the following example (note that a Cloud Key is not required, any UniFi Controller host could replace the Cloud Key in the image below):

-- Your controller and devices must be able to send and receive traffic over determined ports.
+- The controller and devices must be able to send and receive traffic over determined ports.
 See this article for information: UniFi - Ports Used.

-- Your device needs to be connected to be powered, in default state, as indicated by static white LED.
+- The device needs to be connected to be powered, in default state, as indicated by static white LED.